Girl "In Trouble"

 Sandy is Soda's girlfriend.
 She isn't involved in any of the present action of The Outsiders, and she remains behind the scenes the whole time.
 Pony has a pretty good impression of her, unlike his impressions of most of the Greaser girls he knows.

-When Pony learns that Sandy's pregnant—not by Soda – and that Sandy's parents refused to let her marry Soda, he realizes Soda has problems too.
+When Pony learns that Sandy's pregnant—not with Soda's kid—and that Sandy's parents refused to let her marry Soda, he realizes Soda has problems too.
 Since we only end up hearing this information from Darrel, some readers wonder if Sandy's really pregnant, who the father is, and why she was sent out of town.
 Here's most of their conversation:

 [Darrel:] "When Sandy went to Florida… it wasn't Soda, Ponyboy.
 He told me he loved her, but I guess she didn't love him the way he thought she did, because it wasn't him."
-(12.39)

 [Ponyboy:] "You don't have to draw me a picture."
-(12.40)

 [Darrel:] "He wanted to marry her anyway, but she just left."
-(12.41)
+(12.39-41)

 So, why do you think Hinton was so vague about this point?
 She obviously doesn't shy away from talking about controversial issues in the rest of the book.
 There could be many reasons, but we think it's probably to keep Pony and Darry in character.
 Neither of them is comfortable talking about the issue, and they sure aren't going to come out and use words like "pregnancy."

 So, in addition to helping us gain insight into Soda, Sandy's character represents a serious issue for women at the time.